PatrickLerner/escrit/README.md

 escrit is a small Ruby on Rails tool released under the terms of the BSD License (for details see the 'license.txt' file).

+### Online Version

+There is an online version of the software available at http://escrit.eu/ for people to try, use.
+No guarantees for uptime, keeping it available, however.

 ### What Is Escrit?

 Escrit is a simple web application that aims to aid you in reading texts in a foreign language you are trying to learn.
 After setting up your account, simply import a text (from a text book, newspaper or book) into the web interface and get started reading.